 There's nothing as delicious as homemade Spicy Jamaican Beef Patties---the authentic way!
 A true family favorite that is easy to make, comes with amazing tips for perfection, and makes for a fun baking experience for everyone who enjoys a spicy flavor.

 Usually, my recipes are inspired by my Southern roots, which as you may know, come with a lot of flavor!
 However, this Spicy Jamaican Beef Patties recipe stems more closely from the other part of my heritage---Jamaica!
 Growing up, I had the best of both worlds---Southern food (living in Florida) and Jamaican food, which came naturally for the people in my family, since most of them were born and raised there!
+So, I wanted to re-tweak these patties a bit more until I felt that they were perfection and trust me----they are!

 When it comes to making your own pastry, whether it be for a patty, pie, hand pie, turnover, etc.---it can feel intimidating for those who aren't natural bakers!
 But don't worry but it doesn’t have to be!
 This pastry is so easy I've used it again and again on other recipes like Flaky Jamaican Curry Chickpea Kale Veggie Patties and Vegan Jamaican Beef Patties!